blawson69/LootGenerator/README.md

 !loot --show --type:Indiv1 --mod:less-gems,no-art
 !loot --show --loc:Dragon's Lair --type:Horde4
-!loot --show --type:Indiv2 --recip:Pip the Pickpocket --incl:Love Letter to Bryon
+!loot --show --type:Indiv2 --recip:Pip the Pickpocket --incl:Love Letter to Bryon !loot --show --type:Horde1 --mod:more-mundane --whisper
 ```

 ## --config
-Provides an interface for setting defaults for Gems, Art, Mundane and Magic Items the `--show` command, for setting whether to show PotionManager and GearManager descriptions to players, and for [exporting tables](#--export).
+Provides an interface for setting defaults on Gems, Art, Mundane and Magic Items for the `--show` command, for setting whether to show PotionManager and GearManager descriptions to players, and for [exporting tables](#--export).

 ## --setup
 Prior to first use, you must run this function to populate the loot database with items found in the treasure tables in the DMG and items from the PHB.
 After installation, you will receive a dialog with a button for running this command.